bitcoin-computer/node-js-boilerplate/README.md

 }
 ````

-The script below creates a smart object of the Counter class, deploys it on the blockchain, and calls the ``inc`` function.
-Both the smart contract and the script are in the file ``index.mjs``.
+The script below creates a smart object of the Counter class, deploys it on the blockchain, and calls the ``inc()`` function.
+Both the smart contract and the script are in the file ``index.ts``.

 ````
   // create smart object